-COVID-19 Changes: The pandemic may mean there are more flexible repayment arrangement available for people in financial difficulty.
+COVID-19 Changes: The pandemic may mean there are more flexible repayment arrangements available for people in financial difficulty.
 There are also additional protections to stop disconnection.
 For more information see COVID-19 changes: utilities, telcos and rates

 Steps to take if you’re struggling to pay a phone or internet bill